gerardo5120/ZPieChart/README.md

 # ZPieChart

-A small library for create customizable pie charts that can be zoomed and view details about your data.
+A small android library for create customizable pie charts that can be zoomed and view details about your data.

 [My personal webpage]